 REALTORS® are governed by the legal concept of 'agency'.
 An agent is legally obligated to look after the best interests of the person he or she represents.
 The agent must be loyal to that person.

 A real estate brokerage may be your agent - if you have clearly established an agency relationship with that REALTOR® with a representation agreement.
 But often, you may assume such an obligation exists when it does not.

-REALTORS® believe it is important that the people they work with understand when an agency relationship exists and when it does not - and understand what it means.
+REALTORS® believe it's important the people they work with understand when an agency relationship exists and when it does not - and understand what it means.

 Who's working for you?

-It is important that you understand who the REALTOR® is working for.
-For example, both the seller and the buyer may have their own agent which means they each have a REALTOR® who is representing them.
+It's important you understand who the REALTOR® is working for.
+For example, both the Seller and the Buyer may have their own agent which means they each have a REALTOR® who is representing them.

 Or, some Buyers choose to contact the Seller's agent directly.
 Under this arrangement the REALTOR® is representing the Seller, and must do what is best for the Seller, but may provide many valuable customer services to the Buyer.

 A REALTOR® working with a Buyer may even be a 'sub-agent' of the Seller.
 Under sub-agency, both the listing brokerage and the co-operating brokerage must do what is best for the Seller even though the sub-agent may provide many valuable customer services to the Buyer.